 Marketing automation is bandied around regularly in meeting rooms and the media these days.
-But what actually is it?
+So how do you get started with marketing automation?

-What does it really mean for marketing types and their businesses?
-And how do you go about getting started?
+Firstly, what does marketing automation really mean for marketing types and their businesses?

 Defining what marketing automation actually is.